Ground-effect vehicle: Günther Jörg-type tandem-airfoil flairboat

 Bigger concepts are: 25-seater, 32-seater, 60-seater, 80-seater and bigger up to the size of a passenger airplane.

-Those tandem-airfoil flairboats are registered as motorboat and classified as type A WIG.
-In 1984, Jörg received the "Philip Morris Award" for future transportation.
-In 1987, the Botec Company was founded.
-After his death in 2010, the company continued under his daughter and former assistant Ingrid Schellhaas with her company Tandem WIG Consulting.

-1980–1999
+1980-1999

 Since the 1980s GEVs have been primarily smaller craft designed for the recreational and civilian ferry markets.
 Germany, Russia and the United States have provided most of the activity with some development in Australia, China, Japan, Korea and Taiwan.
 In these countries and regions, small craft with up to ten seats have been built.
 Other larger designs such as ferries and heavy transports have been proposed but have not been carried to completion.

 Besides the development of appropriate design and structural configuration, automatic control and navigation systems have been developed.
 These include altimeters with high accuracy for low altitude flight and lesser dependence on weather conditions.
 "Phase radio altimeters" have become the choice for such applications beating laser altimeter, isotropic or ultrasonic altimeters.

 With Russian consultation, the United States Defense Advanced Research Projects Agency (DARPA) studied the Aerocon Dash 1.6 wingship.

 Universal Hovercraft developed a flying hovercraft, first flying a prototype in 1996.
 Since 1999, the company has offered plans, parts, kits and manufactured ground effect hovercraft called the Hoverwing.

-2000-
+2000-2019

 Iran deployed three squadrons of Bavar 2 two-seat GEVs in September 2010.
 This GEV carries one machine gun and surveillance gear, and incorporates features to reduce its radar signature.
 In October 2014, satellite images showed the GEV in a shipyard in southern Iran.
 The GEV has two engines and no armament.

 In Singapore, Wigetworks obtained certification from Lloyd's Register for entry into class.
 On 31 March 2011, AirFish 8-001 became one of the first GEVs to be flagged with the Singapore Registry of Ships, one of the largest ship registries.
 Wigetworks partnered with National University of Singapore's Engineering Department to develop higher capacity GEVs.

 Burt Rutan in 2011 and Korolev in 2015 showed GEV projects.